How To Make Any Guitar Lick Sound Better, Faster And Cleaner In 10 Minutes

 Synchronization is your ability to pick every note at the exact moment your fretting hand pushes the string down (without any delays, inconsistencies and sloppy noises).

-The better your synchronization is, the easier it is to play guitar fast and clean.
+The better your guitar playing synchronization is, the easier it is to play guitar fast and clean.

 At slow speeds, keeping your hands in sync is easy because you have a lot of time to line up your hands perfectly for each note.